Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

 4. Wait for all updated Redfish endpoints to become `DiscoverOK`:

-    The following bash script will find all Redfish endpoints for the Liquid cooled BMCs that are not in `DiscoverOK`, and display their last Discovery Status.
+    The following bash script will find all Redfish endpoints for the liquid-cooled BMCs that are not in `DiscoverOK`, and display their last Discovery Status.
     ```bash
     ncn-m001# \
     cray hsm inventory redfishEndpoints list --laststatus '!DiscoverOK' --type '!RouterBMC' --format json > /tmp/redfishEndpoints.json